Introduction

 Ownership of Stored Gametes and Embryos

-IVF and Preimplantation Genetic Diagnosis (PGD)
+IVF and Preimplantation Genetic Testing (PGT)

 Religious Perspectives